flipt-io/flipt-client-sdks/flipt-engine-wasm/README.md

 This is the WebAssembly layer for the Flipt client-side SDKs.
 It is written in Rust and exposes a JavaScript API for the SDKs to use.

-It leverages the [flipt-evaluation](../flipt-evaluation) library to perform the actual evaluation.

 ## Architecture

 See [ARCHITECTURE.md](./ARCHITECTURE.md).